orvi2014/coffee-shop/Readme.md

 You can use it from docker too.

-You have to install docker in your local machine first.
+You have to install docker in your local machine.

 First clone the repo and cd it.